FAQ

 Are there vegan, vegetarian, or gluten-free options?

-If you have special dietary needs, please let us know.
-We will pass on this information to the restaurants we dine at together.
-We cannot make any guarantees that the restaurants will be able to accommodate your dietary needs.
-It is up to you to research the city we are staying in for the tour and know which restaurants meet your needs.
-Another reason we stay in a city is so you can shop at a grocery store for any additional dietary requirements.
+It is your responsibility to research the city we are staying in for the tour, and know which restaurants meet your needs.
+Another reason we stay in a city is so that you can shop at a grocery store for any additional dietary requirements.

 How long are the tours each day?